ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.hasCallout()

-	Returns whether the annotation is capable of supporting a callout or not.
+	Returns whether the annotation is capable of supporting a callout.

 	:returns: boolean

 .. method:: PDFAnnotation.prototype.setCalloutLine(line)

-	Takes an array of 2 or 3 points.
+	Takes an array of 2 or 3 `points <Point>`.
+Supply an empty array to remove the callout line.

 	:param Array of Point points: